 Before you go, it's smart to confirm harvest and picking conditions.
 Check the website or call the farm you intend to visit before you set off.

 Visit Pringle's in Hampton any day for the farm market and pick your own pumpkin starting Oct.
-1. Starting the first weekend in October, you can get a wagon ride to the pumpkin patch.
-Fun Fall Weekends offer a corn maze, straw maze, trike track, and farm animals for extra fun after the pumpkin-picking adventure.
+1. Then starting the first weekend in October, you can get a wagon ride to the pumpkin patch.
+Fun Fall Weekends offer an 8-acre corn maze, straw maze, trike track, and farm animals for extra fun after the pumpkin-picking adventure.

 Head to this farm in North Burlington to search for the perfect pumpkin for Halloween (or whatever you want a pumpkin for this fall).
 Pumpkins are available throughout October and they also grow various squash and gourds.
 The focus here is on the produce so expect a low-key visit that's ideal for anyone looking for a quieter place to find a pumpkin.